-Putting that together, that’s three and a half hours of testing, plus breaks.
+Putting that together, that’s just under two hours of testing.

 The Verbal Reasoning and Quantitative Reasoning sections are adaptive.
 This means that the questions you’re fed on the second sections of each are determined in part by how you did on the first sections.
 When your raw score is scaled to your reportable score, the varying levels of difficulty for the sections are factored in.

 You can get a good basic sense of what each section looks like from the ETS samples and descriptive videos.

 The GRE is offered online or at a test center nearly every day of the year, usually with as little as 24-48 hours’ advance registration.
 In Massachusetts, there are test centers in Springfield, Worcester, and Boston, as well as several smaller cities.